dmiller/clojure-clr-next/_drafts/2025-10-17-primitive-urges.md

 Some of the calls are pass-throughs.
 For example, if we have a `BodyExpr`, if we call its `Emit`, it calls `LastExpr.Emit(...)`; if we call its `EmitUnboxed`, it calls `LastExpr.EmitUnboxed(...)`.
 This is true for many of our `MaybePrimitiveExpr`-implementing classes that have subordinate AST nodes.

-Where are the 'instigators', the places that decide on whether to call `Emit` or `EmitUnboxed` on subordinate expressions independently of whether the instigator itself is being emitted as boxed or unboxed?
-Instigators are the root causes of primitive urges.
+Where are the 'instigators', the places that decide whether to call `Emit` or `EmitUnboxed` on subordinate expressions independent of whether the instigator itself is being emitted as boxed or unboxed?

+> Instigators are the root causes of primitive urges.

+(I just made that up.
+It sounded impressive.)

 We've seen one already: `IfExpr`.
 Its decision to call `EmitUnboxed` on its 'test' expression is independent of whether the `IfExpr` itself is being emitted as boxed or unboxed.